Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_params.md

 No default value has been supplied to the pipeline.

-Executing `hello-world.nf` without supplying a vale for `outdir` will throw an error.
+Executing `hello-world.nf` without supplying a vale for `outdir` will throw an error:

 ```console
 ERROR ~ Unexpected error while finalizing task 'SAYHELLO' - cause: Target path for directive publishDir cannot be null
 ```

-Without a default value, a value must be supplied to `outdir` each execution.
+Without a default value, a value must be supplied to `outdir` each execution:

 ```bash
 nextflow run hello-world.nf --outdir new_results